CORRECTING

 This unique, in-person program is led by Dr Etienne Joseph and Connie Bell.
 The course includes guest sessions from international experts including from the Africa and the Caribbean.

-Our Community Archivists in training held a Community Consultation offering new insight into Olive Morris’ legacy and women’s liberation in Britain.
+In 2024, a CC cohort of Community Archivists in training held a Community Consultation offering new insight into Olive Morris’ legacy and women’s liberation in Britain.
 You can watch this below.

 COURSE HIGHLIGHTS

-July 2024 - DTA HELD A ONE-DAY SEMINAR IN BIRMINGHAM ON INDEPENDENT AFRICAN HERITAGE PRACTICE.
+JULY 2024 - DTA HELD A ONE-DAY SEMINAR IN BIRMINGHAM ON INDEPENDENT AFRICAN HERITAGE PRACTICE.
 THE SEMINAR WAS FOR COMMUNITY PRACTITIONERS ENGAGED IN PRESERVING, SHARING AND ACTIVATING COMMUNITY HISTORIES & PRODUCING COMMUNITY KNOWLEDGE.
 IT FEATURED EXPERTS FROM ACROSS THE DIASPORA.

 We are honoured to have collaborated with the Stuart Hall Archive Project Conjunctures for this seminar, and their team of Professor Patricia Noxolo (Professor in Human Geography) and Dr. Rita Gayle (founding member of the Global Black Geographies network).